Olaf Stapledon: Life

 Stapledon was awarded a PhD degree in philosophy from the University of Liverpool in 1925 and used his doctoral thesis as the basis for his first published prose book, A Modern Theory of Ethics (1929).
 However, he soon turned to fiction in the hope of presenting his ideas to a wider public.
 The relative success of Last and First Men (1930) prompted him to become a full-time writer.
 He wrote a sequel, Last Men in London, and followed it up with many more books of both fiction and philosophy.
+Stapledon was a member of the Aristotelian Society.

+As a pacifist Stapledon was involved in a number of peace-advocacy organisations, such as the Peace Pledge Union.
+In August 1939 he addressed a meeting of the Women's International League for Peace and Freedom.
 For the duration of the Second World War Stapledon abandoned his pacifism and supported the war effort.
 In 1940 the Stapledon family built and moved into a new house on Simon's Field, in Caldy, in Wirral.
 During the war Stapledon became a public advocate of J.B.
 Priestley and Richard Acland's left-wing Common Wealth Party, as well as the British internationalist group Federal Union.
+He supported implementing the recommendations of the Beveridge Report and spoke at the first public meeting of the Left Book Club's "Readers' and Writers' Group".

+Other organizations which Stapledon was involved with include the H.G.
+Wells Society, League of Nations Union, the 1941 Committee, the Progressive League and the British Interplanetary Society.

+Some commentators have called Stapledon a Marxist, although Stapledon distanced himself from the label stating that "I am not a Marxist, but I have learned much from Marxists, and I am not anti-Marxist", though he did refer to himself as a socialist.
+He held membership of the Merseyside branch of the Fabian Society.

-After 1945 Stapledon travelled widely on lecture tours, visiting the Netherlands, Sweden and France, and in 1948 he spoke at the World Congress of Intellectuals for Peace in Wrocław, Poland.
+After 1945 Stapledon travelled widely on lecture tours.
+Arthur C. Clarke, as Chairman of the British Interplanetary Society, invited him to give a talk on the social and biological aspects of space exploration.
+He also travelled internationally, visiting the Netherlands, Sweden and France, and in 1948 he spoke at the World Congress of Intellectuals for Peace in Wrocław, Poland.
 He attended the Conference for World Peace held in New York City in 1949, the only Briton to be granted a visa to do so.
 In 1950 he became involved with the anti-apartheid movement.
 After a week of lectures in Paris, he cancelled a projected trip to Yugoslavia and returned to his home in Caldy, where he died very suddenly of a heart attack.

 Stapledon was cremated at Landican Crematorium.
 His widow and their children scattered his ashes on the sandy cliffs overlooking the Dee Estuary, a favourite spot of his that features in more than one of his books.
 Stapledon Wood, on the south-east side of Caldy Hill, is named after him.